callstack/linaria/docs/BUNDLERS_INTEGRATION.md

 ### webpack

-To use Linaria wih webpack, in your webpack config, add `linaria/loader` under `module.rules`:
+To use Linaria with webpack, in your webpack config, add `linaria/loader` under `module.rules`:

 ```js
 {